-If you’re planning on studying in the UK as an international student, you’ll need to apply for a visa before you arrive.
+If you’re planning on studying in London, or anywhere in the UK as an international student, you’ll need to apply for a visa before you arrive.
 There are different types of visas you can apply for when studying in the UK, but you usually won’t need to apply until you’ve been accepted on your course.

 If you’re undertaking a course at a college or university, and you’re over the age of 16, you’ll normally need to apply for a Student Visa.
 This used to be called the ‘Tier 4 Visa’ and some of the rules have recently changed.

 To help you apply, here’s everything you need to know about which visa you need to apply for, including a step-by-step guide on how to apply for a Student Visa.